-This policy section relates to the policies contained in the Preferred Strategy 'Local Plan'.
+This policy section relates to the policies contained in the submission Local Plan.
 Some of the critical policies (although not exhaustive) that have been examined are outlined below:

 Policy CH3 - Normal Requirements of All New Development

 New developments should be of a high quality in terms of design in order to protect and enhance the distinctive character of the town.